 There is some evidence that stinging nettle may raise blood sugar and interfere with diabetes management.
 There is also evidence that it can lower blood sugar.
 Patients with diabetes should monitor their blood sugar closely when using stinging nettle.

 Stinging nettle can have a diuretic effect.
-If you have kidney or bladder issues, speak with your health care provider.
+If you have kidney or bladder issues, speak with your provider.

 - Warfarin (Coumadin)

 Drugs for high blood pressure

 Stinging nettle may lower blood pressure, so it could strengthen the effects of these drugs: